Yaesu FT-101 Repair

 requiring constant tuning and attention for optimum performance.
 At 45 years old- capacitors,

-every test and test result performed.
+Inspection Checklist detailing every test and test result that I perform.

 Warranty- I offer a full 90-day warranty on all parts and services that I perform.